arlin/PenG_and_GLin/README.md

 ## CONTACT

-All questions or requests for further information may be addressed to Ryan Norris (ryanwnorris@gmail.com) at [affiliation].
+All questions or requests for further information may be addressed to Ryan Norris (ryanwnorris@gmail.com), Department of Evolution, Ecology and Organismal Biology, Ohio State University, 4240 Campus Dr., Lima, OH 45804, USA.

 ## CONTENTS

-[Narrative description of contents]
+Norris, et al (in review) present 2 new methods for imputing (from fossil data) informed Bayesian priors for phylogeny calibration.
+The methods are called PenG (penultimate gap) and GLin (ghost lineage length).
+The study includes a comparative evaluation of PenG and GLin with several methods, based on simulations.

+This archive contains simulated data and the results of applying various calibration methods.
+It consists of a large number of small files in a hierarchy of directories.
+For each of 3 given tree shapes, there are 1000 sub-directories with replicate simulations.
+For further information, consult the Methods section of Norris, et al.

 ## LABELS AND ABBREVIATIONS